Working to Reduce the Impact of

 Circle Project has offered family violence programming in Regina for over 20 years, but recently the organization noticed a substantial increase in the demand for this service.
 Raymond was asked to investigate and estimate the cost of one incident of domestic violence based on a scenario involving two adults and three children under the age of seven.
 Raymond explored the potential expenses of the case, including homelessness, police costs, court costs, child protection services, emergency department visits, ambulance services, lost wages, damages to property, moving expenses, social services, doctor’s appointments, etc. It was estimated the initial costs associated with one violent incident could reach over $112,000.
 The research that Raymond worked on during his employment at Circle Project was used to help with the preparation of the Economic Impact: The Cost of One Incident of Domestic Violence report.

-Circle Project also hosted the inaugural Hearts in the Park event at Regina’s Victoria Park in June 2016.
+Circle Project has also hosted the Hearts in the Park event in 2016 and 2017 at Regina’s Victoria Park .
 “We want to raise the level of awareness, in creation of a safer community for all, by inviting people to show us your heart,” said Ann Perry, Executive Director, Circle Project.
-The event was held in honour of loved ones who have felt the impact of violence and the Economic Impact Report was officially released during the event.
-Community partners for hosting the event included the University of Saskatchewan College of Nursing, as well as the Regina Police Service.
+The event was held in honour of loved ones who have felt the impact of violence and the Economic Impact Report was officially released during the event in 2016.
+Community partners for hosting the event include the University of Saskatchewan College of Nursing, SOFIA House Regina and the Regina Police Service.

 School-Age Wellness Education